“I’m Building through a Complying Development Certificate (CDC), and need Retaining Walls. Why do I need a Landscape Plan?”

 From a Landscape perspective the Complying Development Code (CDC) is a bit of a problem.

-Therefore, while building your house or commercial development is more simple under CDC, often the landscape works still need to go through Council.
+However, while actually building your house or commercial development is more simple under CDC, often the landscaping still needs to go through Council.
 Until the landscape works are approved, many Private Certifiers will refuse to give Certification for Occupation Certificate.

 You see this same problem in many of the growth centres of Sydney.
 Areas like Liverpool, Campbelltown, Penrith and Camden often have this problem.